 Q: Can you help me with the College Admissions process?

 A: Yes.
 We will be happy to help you prepare your college applications and personal statements.
 Our students have been very happy with the revisions we have suggested for their personal statements.
 We can also help guide you through your college search process.
-We have articles about finding and choosing a college, college admissions, college rankings reports. and the college admissions process.
+We have articles about finding and choosing a college, college admissions, college rankings reports, and the college admissions process.
 Please feel free to start here.
 Additionally, if you have questions about Financial Aid and/or College Visiting, please read this article as the information provided is excellent!

 Q: Is there a fun and philanthropic way to build my vocabulary?